robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 1. Invent new mitigations (.red[risky!])
 1. Accept vulnerability in design
 Risk acceptable, but must be verified and approved

+???
+For each threat, we need to make a decision.
+The first instinct should be to redesign — redesign such that it eliminates the threat.
+If that is not possible, then apply standard mitigations.
+In most cases, a standard mitigation library should be maintained, informed by past performance.
+For example, what have similar software packages done for mitigating the threat?
+How has that worked out for them and their users?
+It is better to use a standard library for security services such as cryptography and access control.

+If standard mitigations don't exist, then you may have to invent or implement new mitigations.
+Be very careful in selecting this option, as it may have loopholes that are yet to be discovered.
+The final option is to do nothing and accept the vulnerability in the design.
+This option means that the risk from the threat is acceptable, but the designated risk authority should approve such a decision.

 ---
 class: middle